Manu Dibango doing what he loved to do. Playing his Saxophone

 Joseph Kabasele.
 The Musician and Producer

 Then Dibango moved back to Cameroon.
-It was there that he established his own band and continue to broaden his own knowledge of African regional musical styles even further.
+It was there that he established his band and continued to broaden his knowledge of African regional musical styles even further.

-This was at the time that Europe was really feeling the love of “Soul Music”.
+This was at the time that Europe was feeling the love of “Soul Music”.

 Dibango continued to continue with his love of experimenting and fusing music.